Dounm/DevEnv/README.md

 # DevEnv
-How to set development environment for Dounm
+Set development environment on a new device quickly for Dounm just run 'sh setdev.sh' and then all are done!

+## Dotfiles
-Store all my dot files in it!
+All my dot files I used!

 Include these file:
 - .vimrc